-Her most recent actor-musician and onstage MD role was for 1927 Productions in the internationally acclaimed production The Animals & Children Took to the Streets combining live music, live performance and animation.
+In 2013, her actor-musician and onstage MD role for 1927 Productions in the internationally acclaimed production The Animals & Children Took to the Streets combined live music, live performance and animation.
 Sue was one of a company of four playing 21 countries on a year long tour.
 During this time, Sue led workshops, and participated in Q&As and events for the British Council, in countries as diverse as Azerbaijan, Jordan, the USA and China.

 Sue was delighted to return to the show for a limited run at the Lyttelton, National Theatre in May 2014.